gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The initial DTLS connection will be used to establish a new shared secret as specified per DTLS version below, and which MUST use shared key identifier 1.
-After sending the DTLS Finished message, the active SCTP-AUTH key MUST be switched to the new one.
+After sending the DTLS Finished message for the initial DTLS connection, the active SCTP-AUTH key MUST be switched from key identifier 0 to key identifier 1.
 Once the initial Finished message from the peer has been processed by DTLS, the SCTP-AUTH key with Shared Key Identifier 0 MUST be removed.